Data-Driven Performance Guarantees for Parametric Optimization Problems: Data-driven convergence guarantees

 \begin{theorem} Consider the relaxed scenario optimization problem \eqref{n_relaxed scenario optimization}.
 Fix $\beta \in (0,1)$.
 We then have

 where $\epsilon(q), q = 0,\ldots,N$ is defined as in \eqref{compute_epsilon}, and $s_N^* = 1 + q_N^*$. \end{theorem}

-\textit{Proof.} Lemma \ref{relaxed_consistency_proof} proves that the mapping \( M_N^{\rm relax} \) satisfies the consistency property, which permits the application of \cite[Theorem 10]{non-convex_scenario_optimization2024} to bound the risk $V(y^*_N)$ for solutions of the relaxed problem \eqref{n_relaxed scenario optimization} at confidence level \(\beta\).
-The parameter \( s^*_N \) characterizes the solution complexity of \( y^*_N \) through two components: first, the number of scenarios \( x_i \) with nonzero relaxations (\(\xi^*_{N,i} > 0\)), denoted by \( q^*_N \); and second, the minimal number of extra scenarios required to uniquely determine \( y^*_N \).
-In our setting, since \( y \) is scalar and the problem is convex, at most one such constraint is required to achieve the solution \( y^*_N \).
-Therefore, the actual total complexity measure $s^*_N$ satisfies \(q^*_N \leq s^*_N\leq 1 + q^*_N \), and we use $s^*_N = 1 + q^*_N$. \(\square\)
+\textit{Proof.} Lemma \ref{relaxed_consistency_proof} shows that the mapping \( M_N^{\rm relax} \) satisfies the consistency property, which permits the use of \cite[Theorem 10]{non-convex_scenario_optimization2024} to bound the risk $V(y^*_N)$ for solutions of problem \eqref{n_relaxed scenario optimization} at confidence level \(\beta\).
+The parameter \( s^*_N \) characterizes the solution complexity of \( y^*_N \) through two components: (i) the number of scenarios \( x_i \) with nonzero relaxations (\(\xi^*_{N,i} > 0\)), denoted by \( q^*_N \); and (ii) the cardinality of a minimal set of additional $x_i$ required to uniquely determine \( y^*_N \), which is $1$, since the original problem has only one decision variable and is convex.
+Therefore, we use $s^*_N = 1 + q^*_N$. \(\square\)

 The regularization parameter \(\rho\) governs the trade-off between minimizing the computation time and penalizing for the violation cost.
 We next suggest an approach to selecting a suitable value of \(\rho\).
 Problem \eqref{n_relaxed scenario optimization} can be formulated as an optimization problem $\min_{y \geq 0}\; f(y)$, where